On partial information retrieval: the unconstrained 100 prisoner problem: Hybrid strategies

 The first hybrid strategy we consider is the unbounded key strategy, ${D}\neq 0$, to which we add a random choice as an escape route whenever the player is about to open an already-opened box.
 The algorithmic steps are: \begin{enumerate}{\tt \item Player $P_i$ opens any Box $j\neq i$. \item If Box $j$ does not contain the key $i$, but key $k$, open Box $k$. \item Repeat until the key $i$ is found OR stop after $a$ attempts. \item[(E)] If the Player is forced to open a box she already opened, pick the next box randomly among the unopened boxes} \end{enumerate} We present in figure \ref{fig:key+rand} results of the Monte Carlo simulation for this hybrid strategy.

 As we see immediately, the P-function for the hybrid of a key strategy with a random (or sequential) escape route approximates with high precision the random strategy P-function in figure \ref{fig:random_main}.
-The efficiency of this strategy is also estimated to be $\eta\sim 1$ within statistical error, hence strongly confirming its similarities with the random strategy.
 The next hybrid strategy we consider is the unbounded box strategy, i.e. the increment ${I}$ is not coprime to $N$, with $d={\rm gcd}(I,N)$ complemented by a random-choice escape strategy.
 We call $\tau=N/d$ steps the \emph{period}, the number of attempts after which all prisoners will be forced to open again an already-opened box.
 The algorithmic steps describing this BS hybrid are: \begin{enumerate}{\tt \item Player $P_i$ opens any Box $j$. \item If Box $j$ does not contain the key $i$, open box $j+I \bmod \; N$, $I$ not coprime to $N$ \item Repeat until the key $i$ is found OR stop after $a$ attempts. \item[(E)] If the Player is forced to open a box she already opened, pick another box randomly among the unopened boxes} \end{enumerate} The P-function is plotted in figure \ref{fig:box+rand}.
-It again corresponds, with high accuracy, to the random strategy P-function as also confirmed by the estimated efficiency $\eta\sim 1$.
+It again corresponds, with high accuracy, to the random strategy P-function.